US lawmakers visiting The Hague say Russian President Putin is committing genocide in Ukraine

 The committee’s chairman, Rep. Michael McCaul, a Texas Republican, told reporters during a visit to The Hague that Putin “tried to erase a culture, a people and a religion, and that is the definition of genocide.”

-Another member of the committee, Anne Wagner, a Montana Republican, agreed, speaking of the “crimes against humanity, the downright genocide that this man has perpetrated.”
+Another member of the committee, Ann Wagner, a Missouri Republican, agreed, speaking of the “crimes against humanity, the downright genocide that this man has perpetrated.”

 Gerry Connolly, a Virginia Democrat, said Putin even before the war had denied the existence of Ukraine as a country and a people.